HL7/CDA-ccda/input/pagecontent/generalguidance.md

-These General Guidance Pages are drawn from C-CDA R2.1 and the C-CDA Companion Guide R4.1 guidance pages.
-The content has been merged and deduplicated with references and links updated for this StructureDefintion publication.
-The pages from the Companion Guide covering Document, Section and Entry Level (Representing Discrete Data) guidance are largely unchanged.
-Some text was made more concise, links and references are updated and in a few cases, text was replaced with links to the same information in the [CDA StructureDefinition Publication]({{site.data.fhir.cda}}/index.html).

 ### What is CDA?
 Clinical Document Architecture (CDA) is the underlying standard that Consolidated Clinical Document Architecture (C-CDA) is derived from.
 The HL7 CDA is a document markup standard that specifies the structure and semantics of a clinical document (such as a discharge summary, progress note, procedure report) for the purpose of exchange.
 A CDA document is a defined and complete information object that can include text, images, sounds, and other multimedia content.
 It can be transferred within a message, and can exist independently, outside the transferring message.